-All correspondence, press releases, articles, memoranda or any other communication written by any Board member in his or her official capacity must be provided to the Executive Officer.
+All correspondence, press releases, articles, memoranda or any other communication written by any Board Member in their official capacity must be provided to the Executive Officer.
 The Executive Officer will retain a copy in a chronological file.

 Communications: Other Organizations/Individuals/Media